-Students should either attend in person or be signed into class at assigned times.
+Students should be signed into class at assigned times or arrive in-person on time.
 Attendance will be recorded.
 Attendance and on-line activities will count towards 10% of the final course grade.
 If a class is missed, it is the student's responsibility to watch the recorded class video or contact the instructor to find out what was missed.